aws-samples/amplify-cdkv2-stepfunctions/README.md

 cd s3SyncStepFunction
 ```

-Next, we will install the Amplify CLI
+Next, we will install the Amplify CLI(Preview)

 ```
 npm install -g @aws-amplify/cli@beta
 ```
 Note: The Amplify CLI version being applied here's a preview version and a stable version will be launched in the future releases.
+Please refer to [blog post](https://aws.amazon.com/blogs/mobile/use-aws-cdk-v2-with-the-aws-amplify-cli-extensibility-features-beta/) providing additional information on AWS Amplify CLI extensibility features.

 Let’s initialize the application with Amplify CLI